grigoryan-m/simon-says/README.md

-# simon-says
+# Simon says
-Day #29 of 100-day-javascript!
+This project is day #29 of <a href="https://github.com/grigoryan-m/100-day-javascript">100-day-javascript</a>!